CD 154 [160] MR Hemingray

 About 10-30 of these are known to exist.
 John Scherzinger reported

-in September 2003 finding two of them in a Wisconsin pile (mold 52A and
+in September 2003 finding two of them in a Wisconsin pile (mold 52A and 36A).

-36A).
 One was found in Kentucky.
-Back in the 1970's about half
+Back in the 1970's about half a dozen

-them to sell them at a London, OH insulator show.
+them at a London, OH insulator show.

 What does the MR stand for?